wireseo/tp/docs/UserGuide.md

 ![NoLoginDetails](images/userguide/loginPrompt.png)

-### 5.1 Command Entry
-    * This is where you will key in your edit command.

-### 5.2 Prompt
+### 5.1 Prompt
    * The prompt contains the format of the edit command to be keyed in.
 The format is reinstated below for clarity.

 To log in, simply edit your login details with the following command:
 <br>**Format: `edit -l u/LUMINUS_USERNAME p/LUMINUS_PASSWORD`**